bishoppebbles/Get-ServerSharePermissionsReport/README.md

 ## Running the script

-Here’s an example of using this script where all server hostnames start with the name 'Contoso':
+Here’s an example of using this script where all server hostnames start with the name `Contoso`:

     Get-ServerSharePermissionsReport.ps1 –Filter contoso* -SearchBase ‘ou=servers,dc=mycompany,dc=local’

 Note that the `–SearchBase` option should be the full distinguished name (DN) where the servers of interest reside in your Active Directory (AD) environment.
 It may still work even if you don’t do that but could be a slower.

-By default this script will produce a HTML file in the same directory where you ran it called ‘NTFS_ACL_Report.html’.
+By default this script will produce a HTML file in the same directory where you ran it called `NTFS_ACL_Report.html`.
 That’s what you want for your analysis.
 You can change this default file name using the `–HTMLFile` option.

 Note that all errors are not necessarily handled so if PowerShell spits out any error messages it’s likely still fine.
 Allow the script to continue running.
 As expected it also can’t pull permissions for things you don’t have admin rights to.